| Alternative names | pancit butong |

 | Main ingredients | Young coconut meat |

-Pancit buko (Tagalog "young coconut noodles"; also known aspancit butong inVisayan), is aFilipino dish made from very thin strips of youngcoconut (buko) meat with various spices, vegetables, and meat orseafood.
-It is a type of Filipinonoodle dish (pancit), even though it does not usually use actual noodles.[1]
+Pancit buko (Tagalog for "young coconut noodles", also known aspancit butong inVisayan) is aFilipino dish made from very thin strips of youngcoconut (buko) meat with various spices, vegetables, and meat orseafood.
+It is a type of Filipinonoodle dish (pancit), even though it usually does not include traditional noodles.[1]

-The recipes can vary and are often adaptations of other Filipinopancit dishes.
-It has two main types, a broth version, and a stir-fried (guisado) version.
-The latter often useslatik andcoconut oil derived fromcoconut cream (kakang gata).[2][3][4][5]Pancit buko is commonly served directly on an opened coconut shell.[6]
+Recipes vary and often adapt other Filipinopancit dishes.
+It has two main types: a broth version and a stir-fried (guisado) version.
+The stir-fried version often useslatik andcoconut oil derived fromcoconut cream (kakang gata).[2][3][4][5]Pancit buko is commonly served directly in an opened coconut shell.[6]